Living and working conditions in Slovakia

 The minimum wage is determined on the basis of how labour-intensive a job is.

-The minimum monthly wage in 2023 is EUR 700 for level-one labour intensity.
+The minimum wage for 2024 is set at EUR 750/month, which is determined for the 1st level of difficulty of the work performed.
 Jobs are classified by labour intensity on a scale of six levels.
 Each labour-intensity level has a specific minimum wage.
-The minimum wage is EUR 816 at level 2, EUR 932 at level 3, EUR 1048 at level 4, EUR 164 at level 5 and EUR 1 280 at level 6.
+The minimum wage is EUR 866,- at level 2, EUR 982,- at level 3, EUR 1 098,- at level 4, EUR 1 214,- at level 5 and EUR 1 330,- at level 6.

 Calculation of net wage: